 - Considerations for playing with an ACL tear

-We’ll give you the insight you need to make an informed decision when it comes to playing soccer without an ACL.
+We’ll give you the insight you need to make an informed decision about playing soccer without an ACL.

 What is the ACL?

 ACL stands for “Anterior Cruciate Ligament.”
-It’s a ligament in your knee that connects the femur to the tibia.
-The purpose of the ACL is to stabilize the knee, especially during lateral movements (change of direction, sharp stops, pivots, etc).
+A ligament in your knee connects the femur to the tibia.
+The purpose of the ACL is to stabilize the knee, especially during lateral movements (change of direction, sharp stops, pivots, etc.).

 So, when you push off one leg to change direction, the ACL is one of the major players keeping your knee together.

-In sports (like soccer) that involve a sudden change of direction, abrupt stops, and jumping, the ACL is extremely important.
+In sports (like soccer) that involve a sudden change of direction, abrupt stops, and jumping, the ACL is essential.